crapp/geomandel/README.md

 ### Source Code

-To get the source code of the application you may either download our [latest release](https://github.com/crapp/geomandel/releases/latest) or you can check out the code from our [repository on github](https://github.com/crapp/geomandel).
+To get the source code of the application you may either download the [latest release](https://github.com/crapp/geomandel/releases/latest) or you can check out the code from the [repository on github](https://github.com/crapp/geomandel).
 Please use the master branch or one of the release branches.

 In order to compile the source code on your machine the following requirements have to be met: